Want to increase your chances of submitting a successful grant proposal? Keep these helpful tips in mind:

 - Tap the power of description: Develop a program description and describe the intended activities.
 Paint a clear picture with your words; provide details of your project/program.

 - Highlight the good stuff: Use bullet points to enhance readability.

 - Be persuasive: Construct a strong statement of need (why should this program be funded)?
 State your goals and objectives.
 Include an implementation plan and/or project timeline.

 - Do your homework: Gather supporting statistics, e.g. student demographics and test scores.
 Cite all supporting research.

 - Think it through: Construct a detailed budget with itemized expenses.
 Develop an evaluation plan (how will the project outcomes be measured against goals and objectives).

 - Write like a pro: Write clearly and concisely, avoid ambiguity and excessive educational jargon.
 Follow grant guidelines to the letter.
 Never skip over or omit sections.

 - Final touches: Ask another person to 1) read the grant guidelines, and then 2) proofread your application.

 - Last but not least: Submit your application on time.

-If you have further questions about SRP grant applications, please send and e-mail to email@example.com.
+If you have further questions about SRP grant applications, please email email@example.com.